Neuroplant-Resources/Neuroplant-DataAnalysis/Screen development/README.md

 ### 202011_screen
 <p> This is the first screen performed after the after the COVID 2020 shutdown.
 In this iteration we introduced a number of improvements to the pilot screening platform.
-These include:
+These include:</p>
 	1. Using a Multiflow liquid handler to dispense worms onto assay plates 2.Using flatbed scanners to capture images instead of the scanning microscope.
 	3. Using Gelrite instead of agar in the chemotaxis assay plates.